Laser Engraving Tips and Techniques for Popular Materials

 • Clean the Surface: Use a damp cloth or isopropyl alcohol to remove dirt, dust, or grease.

-• Polished vs. Matte Finish: Polished marble provides a smooth surface for engraving, while matte finishes may require additional preparation for even results.
+• Polished vs. Matte Finish: Polished stone, such as marble, provides a smooth surface for engraving, while matte finishes may require additional preparation for even results.

-The right laser settings depend on your machine and the type of marble:
+The right laser settings depend on your machine and the type of stone:

 • Power and Speed: